Mike Tomlin: Hiring and Super Bowl XLIII: 2007–2009

 When the Steelers defeated the Baltimore Ravens in the 2008 AFC Championship Game, Tomlin became the youngest NFL head coach to lead his team to a Super Bowl.
 He also became the third African-American to coach a team to the Super Bowl, following Chicago's Lovie Smith and Indianapolis's Tony Dungy, the two opposing coaches in Super Bowl XLI.
 On January 29, 2009, Tomlin was named the 2008 Motorola NFL Coach of the Year.
 Three days later, at age 36, he became the youngest head coach to win the Super Bowl when the Steelers defeated the Arizona Cardinals in Super Bowl XLIII by a score of 27–23.
 The previous record was held by Jon Gruden, who was 39 when he won Super Bowl XXXVII with the Tampa Bay Buccaneers.
 Coincidentally, Tomlin was the defensive backs coach under Gruden when the Buccaneers won the Super Bowl and was a key component in their success that year.
-Tomlin's record was eclipsed by Sean McVay, who was 303 days younger when winning Super Bowl LVI.
+Tomlin's record was later eclipsed by Sean McVay, who was 303 days younger when winning Super Bowl LVI.